spinico/Localize/README.md

 ![Localize WPF extension][logo] **Localize**
 =======

-A WPF extension for resources localization.
+WPF extension for resources localization.

 #### **Basic usage for string resources**
 To localize a string resource in a WPF application: